LibCrowds/docs/docs/projects/volumes.md

-Volumes are used to group projects within a collection and the volume that a project belongs to will usually be set at project creation.
+Volumes are used to group projects within a collection.
+The volume that a project belongs to will usually be set at project creation.
 However, if it is later decided that a project's volume should be changed this can be done by locating it in the table and clicking 'Select'.

+??? info "Admin rights are required to access this page"

+    Administrator rights are required to access this page.
+If you have admin
+    rights:

 ??? question "How do I open this page?"

-    Administrator or editor rights are required to access this page.
-If you have the correct rights:

     1. Sign in to your LibCrowds account.
     2. Click your username at the right of the naviation bar.